 Reconstruction by Charles R. Knight.
-Shown as dwelling in the water in which these great creatures are supposed to have passed most of their time, feeding upon water plants.
+Shown as dwelling in the water in which these great creatures are supposed to have passed most of their time, feeding upon water plants

-A Jurassic, flesh-eating dinosaur, possibly a scavenger, though well provided with teeth and sharp claws.
+ALLOSAURUS, a JURASSIC, flesh eating dinosaur, possibly a scavenger though well provided with teeth and sharp claws